-Over the last five years, Dave Goulson has been studying the effects of pesticides on our wild bees, with a particular focus on pesticides called neonicotinoids (or ‘neonics’), which harm bees and other pollinating insects.
+Over the past 5 years, Dave Goulson has been studying the effects of pesticides on our wild bees, with a particular focus on pesticides called neonicotinoids (or ‘neonics’), which harm bees and other pollinating insects.
 They are widely used in agriculture and horticulture, and are sold by most gardening retailers.

 The latest and possibly most vital leg of his mission to protect bees is a crowdfunded, people-powered project (which Friends of the Earth contributed towards), investigating just how widespread the use of these pesticides is in the plants – including ones labelled ‘perfect for pollinators’ – that gardeners buy.
-The crowdfunding raised nearly £8,000 – far in excess of double its original goal.
+The crowdfunding raised nearly £8,000 – more than double its original goal.

 Whatever route is used, they end up throughout the tissues of a plant, including in its sap, nectar and pollen.
 They are also highly persistent; once in the soil they remain there for years.